syncfusion-content/blazor-docs/blazor/file-manager/pagination.md

 ## Customize the pagination options

-Customizing the pagination options in the Syncfusion&reg; File Manager allows you to tailor the File Manager pager according to your specific requirements.
+Customizing the pagination options in the Syncfusion<sup style="font-size:70%">&reg;</sup> File Manager allows you to tailor the File Manager pager according to your specific requirements.
 You can customize the pagination to display the number of pages using the `NumericItemsCount` property, change the current page using `CurrentPage` property, display the number of records in the File Manager using the `PageSize` property, and even adjust the page sizes in a dropdown using the `PageSizes` property.

 ### Change the page size

-The Syncfusion&reg; File Manager allows you to control the number of records displayed per page, providing you with flexibility in managing your data.
+The Syncfusion<sup style="font-size:70%">&reg;</sup> File Manager allows you to control the number of records displayed per page, providing you with flexibility in managing your data.
 This feature is particularly useful when you want to adjust the amount of data visible to you at any given time.
 To achieve this, you can utilize the [PageSize](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.FileManager.FileManagerPageSettings.html#Syncfusion_Blazor_FileManager_FileManagerPageSettings_PageSize) property.
 This property is used to specify the initial number of records to display on each page.

 The following example demonstrates how to change the page size of a File Manager using the `PageSize` property.